yonasBSD/ternfs/README.md

     - [Build the module](#building-the-kernel-module).
     - Generate `compile_commands.json` with `./kmod/gen_compile_commands.sh`.
     - New files should work automatically, but if things stop working, just re-bulid and re-generate `compile_commands.json`.

+## A note on naming

+TernFS was originally called EggsFS internally.
+This name quickly proved to be very poor due to the phonetic similarity to XFS, another notable filesystem.
+Therefore the filesystem was renamed to TernFS before open sourcing.
+However the old name lingers on in certain areas of the system that would have been hard to change, such as metric names.